kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 such as when a client is unaware of new fields added to a union and thus doesn't know how to clear these new fields when trying to set a different field.

-For unions with a discriminator (all newly created unions and some existing unions), normalization is simple: the server should always respect the discriminator.
+For unions with a discriminator, normalization is simple: the server should always respect the discriminator.

 This means two things:
 1. when the server receives a request with a discriminator set to a given field, it should clear out any other fields that are set.
-2. when the server receives a request with a discriminator set to a given field, but that given field is empty, it should maintain the value of the field that currently exists.
+2. when the server receives a request with a discriminator set to a given field, but that given field is empty, the server should fail with a clear error message.

 For situations where a typed client is unaware of a new field (that is currently set) and drops the set field such that no fields are now set, the server will